-So, what makes Rainbow Kids Yoga classes different from other movement-based activities incorporating music and games?
-There are four key areas which set yoga apart:
+So, what makes Children Yoga classes different from other movement-based activities incorporating music and games?
+There are four key areas that set yoga apart:

 - There is no other form of exercise that offers such a wide range of movements.
 While practicing children’s Yoga, we bend forward and back, we twist and side bend, strengthen and stretch, balance and even spend some time upside-down.

 Besides the obvious benefits of yoga in helping us be stronger and more flexible, Yoga for children also helps in developing coordination, balance, and many other important motor skills.
-Yoga can even make us a bit taller by improving our posture, stretching and lubricating our muscles and joints!
+Yoga can even make us a bit taller by improving our posture and stretching and lubricating our muscles and joints!

 - Yoga for children not only exercises our body, it exercises the mind and strengthens the breath.Before, after and while in poses children are encouraged to regulate and deepen their breath through focused attention.
 Having more oxygen in our body enhances our mood and our ability to focus, and increases our capacity to relax both our body and our mind.

 Many yogic exercises adapted for children assist in cultivating and enhancing the mind’s capacity for creativity, sensitivity, inquisitiveness, and expansion as well as the ability to consciously focus or still the mind.
-Of course, the acquisition of these skills is a considerable process for children, just as it is for adults, however, learning the skills to consciously focus the mind and enhancing meta-cognitive processes (the ability to think about how you’re thinking), are indispensable skills if we want our children to live happy, meaningful lives.
+Learning the skills to consciously focus the mind and enhancing meta-cognitive processes (the ability to think about how you’re thinking), are indispensable skills if we want our children to live happy, meaningful lives.

-- Children’s yoga has one important benefit which is generally not part of adult yoga; it involves interaction.
+- Children’s yoga has one important benefit that is generally not part of adult yoga;it involves interaction.
 In the class, children are not isolated to their own yoga mats; partner and group poses, cooperative games, self-expression and creativity are the norm in a children’s yoga class.
 Developing social skills is a critical component of self-development and is central to the Rainbow Kids Yoga philosophy.